 Large Family Garden

-This large Surrey house was undergoing refurbishment and an extensive modernisation, which gave an opportunity to re-structure the layout of the garden.
+This attractive house in Surrey was undergoing refurbishment and an extensive modernisation, which gave an opportunity to re-structure the layout of the large family garden.

 Previously the drive led straight to the back of the house, making the front entrance redundant and bringing all guests in through the utility room.
 Additionally, there was no definition between the garage/parking area and the main garden (so you were effectively sitting in a car park!), while a tennis court at an awkward angle dominated the triangular plot.